alsersan/cleverpost/README.md

 ### Additional info

-- Due to the Auth0 limitation with developer keys, login info is lost when the page is reloaded.
-Therefore, on page reaload a new log in is required.
+- Due to the Auth0 limitation with developer keys, login info can be lost when the page is reloaded, therefore being redirected to the login page.
+Just log in again to access the app.